Complexity of Metric Dimension on Planar Graphs: NP-Hardness on Planar Graphs

 In Figure~\ref{fig:bigone} we can see an example of the reduction and the resulting planar graph from the specific instance of {\npsat} $(\lnot{x}_1\vee x_2)\wedge (x_1\vee \lnot{x}_2\vee x_3)\wedge (x_2\vee x_4\vee \lnot{x}_3)\wedge (\lnot{x}_4\vee x_3) $.

-We now make several observations about the graph $H_{\Psi}$ and the way landmarks need to be positioned on it.
+We now make several observations about the graph $H_{\Psi}$ and the way vertices of a resolving set need to be positioned on it.

 Each $f$-vertex is contained in a triangle, say with other vertices $r,s$.
-Observe that $r$ and $s$ can only be resolved by a landmark on $r$ or $s$.
+Observe that $r$ and $s$ can only be resolved if $r$ or $s$ is part of the resolving set.
 We call these \emph{forced landmarks}.
-In fact, in any smallest set of landmarks exactly one of $r,s$ will be a landmark.
+In fact, in any smallest resolving set, exactly one of $r,s$ will be a landmark.
 Then it follows by construction that $H_{\Psi}$ requires exactly $3n$ forced landmarks, where $n$ is the number of variables of $\Psi$.

 Using the forced landmarks, we can resolve most pairs of vertices, as shown by the following lemma.
-We say that $T_1$, $T_2$, $N_1$, $N_2$ and $F$ are \emph{strictly inside} the variable gadget.
+We say that $T_1$, $T_2$, $N_1$, $N_2$, and $F$ are \emph{strictly inside} the variable gadget.

-\begin{Lem} Let $x, y$ be a pair of vertices, which is not $\{w_1, w_2\}$, $\{T_1, T_2\}$, $\{T_1, N_1\}$ or $\{T_2, N_1\}$ from the same gadget.
-Then the pair is resolved by forced landmarks. \end{Lem} \begin{proof} It is straightforward to check the cases where both $x$ and $y$ are in the same clause or variable gadget.
-There are two remaining cases: either $x, y$ are in different clause gadgets, or $x$ is strictly inside a variable gadget and $y$ outside that gadget.
+\begin{lemma} Let $x, y \in V(H_{\Psi})$, such that $\{x,y\}$ is not equal to $\{w_1, w_2\}$ from a single clause gadget or to $\{T_1, T_2\}$, $\{T_1, N_1\}$, or $\{T_2, N_1\}$ from a single variable gadget.
+Then the pair $x,y$ is resolved by a forced landmark. \end{lemma} \begin{proof} A relatively easy but tedious case analysis verifies the cases where both $x$ and $y$ are in the same clause or variable gadget.
+There are two remaining cases: either $x, y$ are in different clause gadgets, or $x$ is strictly inside a variable gadget and $y$ is outside that gadget.